dmbarbour/glas/docs/GlasDesign.md

 ### Control Operators

+Glas programs must have static stack arity, i.e. the 'try-then' arity must match the 'else' arity, or a loop 'while-then' must have the same input and output arity.
+This is designed to be easy to verify.

 * **seq:\[List, Of, Operators\]** - sequential composition of operators.
- * *nop* - do nothing - is represented by empty seq.
+ * *nop* - do nothing, identity function - can be represented explicitly by empty seq.
 * **cond:(try:P, then:Q, else:R)** - run P; if P does not fail, run Q; if P fails, undo P then run R. Variants:
  * 'then' and 'else' clauses are optional, default to nop.
-* **loop:(while:P, do:Q)** - run P. If successful, run Q then repeat.
+* **loop:(while:P, do:Q)** - run P. If successful, run Q then repeat loop.
 Otherwise, exit loop.
 Variants:
- * *loop:(until:P, do:Q)* - run P. If that fails, run Q then repeat.
+ * *loop:(until:P, do:Q)* - run P. If that fails, run Q then repeat loop.
 Otherwise, exit loop.
  * 'do' field is optional, defaults to nop.
 * **eq** - Remove two items from data stack.
 If identical, continue, otherwise fail.
 * **fail** - always fail
+* **tbd:Message** - always diverge (like infinite loop).
+Message is for humans.
+Connotation is that the program is incomplete.

         seq:[]              ∀S .
 S → S
         seq:(Op :: Ops)     (as SEQ)